Updated: Oct 5

 3. Heart.org- High blood pressure, cholesterol, heart disease, and more, this website is excellent for all of your heart-related questions.

 4. HealthyChildren.org- This site provides accurate, easy-to-understand information about health conditions that affect kids.
 It also gives health tips and suggestions to parents.

-5. FamilyDoctor.org- Of course I love this site, I'm a family doc what can I say?!
-But seriously, this site is excellent for covering basic health conditions that you see your family doc for.
+5. FamilyDoctor.org- Of course, I love this site, I'm a family doctor what can I say?!
+But seriously, this site is excellent for covering basic health conditions that you see your family doctor for.

 6. Diabetes.org- Diabetes affects millions of people.
 This site is great for providing prevention and treatment options but also nutrition tips and diabetes-friendly recipes.

 7. Sharecare.com- Sharecare does a wonderful job of providing health information on a wide variety of topics.
 (Full disclosure, I sit on the board of Sharecare and I contribute health information to the site, but I do so because I believe in the work that Sharecare does).